 There will be debate in heaven before crafting our chap, God will steal a gaze at Jesus-His personal assistant- He’ll then stretch out His giant arm, tap Jesus on the shoulder and will ask him whether Kapenda should be crafted a he or she.
-And since Angel Gabby is a chap chap guy, he’ll come in handy and point his staff at the trifling lump of soil just below Abraham’s feet.
-Gabby understands that a stitch in time saves nine.
-They’ll all grin, they’ve created billions of people and know that the sand under father Abraham’s feet isn’t enough to plant sufficient soft flesh on Kapenda’s chest – the kind of flesh that boys’ fingers become itchy and want to touch and feel.
+And since Angel Gabby is a chap chap guy and knows that a stitch in time saves nine, he’ll come in handy and point his staff at the trifling lump of soil just below Abraham’s feet.
+Then they’ll all grin, they’ve created billions of people and know that the sand under father Abby’s feet isn’t enough to plant sufficient soft flesh on Kapenda’s chest – the kind of flesh that boys’ fingers become itchy and want to touch and feel.
 Neither will that soil be enough to make fine bottoms, bottoms that will leave men mouth agape as Kapenda wiggles and waggles past them.
 Yes, so whether Kapenda likes it or not, they (God and His council) will make Kapenda a dude.
-So he can come and compete with someone’s granddad who skipped the adolescent stage to win a confused girlfriend.
+So he can come and compete with someone’s granddad (who skipped the adolescent stage) to win a confused girlfriend.
 Kapenda will also love sluts, sorry, skirts.
-He will love skirts.
+As in he will love skirts.

 So one day he will be sitting a cat, or will be in church, or will be attending a cuzo’s bash, or he will be seated in some bar corner somewhere in town.
 That’s not my business.
-What I know is, he will at least be somewhere in this our beautiful country and will spot a fine chic.
-By fine chic I mean a fairly tall, yellow, with a slightly elongated forehead, some makeup on, with fine tits.
+What I know is, he (Kapenda) will at least be somewhere in this our beautiful country and will spot a fine chic.
+By fine chic I mean a fairly tall, yellow, with a slightly elongated forehead, some well-drawn eyelashes and fountain, and the hunny will be endowed with fine tits.
 Oh!
-And forgive me for failing to prioritize this: that girl will have a killer booty.
-Kapenda’s lips will be set ajar by this girl’s shaking ass, some colorless liquid will effortlessly escape his wide lips and drip on the floor.
+And that hunny will have a killer booty.
+So Kapenda’s lips will be set ajar by this girl’s jiggling ass, succeeded by a colorless liquid that will effortlessly escape his wide lips and drip on the floor.

-He will be left with no choice but to pursue her.
-He knows how to tune girls, so it won’t consume time before the girl starts responding and smiling coyly to his witticism that any stranger spotting them five minutes into their chat will think they’ve been bff’s.
-That girl will like the way Kapenda will compliment and fondle her hair, so she’ll easily give in to Kapenda’s requests and desires, one of the wishes being taking Kapenda’s number for further talk.
+He will be left with no option but to pursue her.
+And because he has indisputable expertise in tuning girls, it won’t take long before the girl starts smiling coyly to his witticism that any stranger spotting them five minutes into their chat will think they’ve been bff’s.
+Boy!
+That girl will like the way Kapenda will compliment and fondle her hair, so she’ll give in to Kapenda’s requests and desires, one of the wishes being taking Kapenda’s number for further talk.
 She’ll say her name is Tasha.
 So they will bond and date.
 And they will love each other and make an ocean of promises.

 Things will work pretty well thereafter.
 They will both graduate and throw a swanky wedding, possibly one of the best weddings ever witnessed this side of Sahara.
 And they will secure good jobs and own a fine apartment in the outskirts of Nairobi.

-They will be blessed with two cute kids; a boy and a girl.
+They will be blessed with two cute kids; a bouncing baby boy (I don’t know why boys have to be bouncing though) and a gorgeous girl.
 However, Tasha’s sexiness will begin to fade away after she will have delivered her second born.
-She will transform from the girl she was into a woman: her breasts will be modified to look like two long slender avocados dangling from her chest, like those avocados sold in Muthurua.
-Her killer sexy curves will die out.
+She will transform from the curvaceous beautiful girl she was into a woman: her breasts will lose weight and start to resemble those long slender avocados we buy in Muthurua.
+Her teen killer sexy curves will since rest in peace.

 Actually, Kapenda will endure living in his own house and will hate returning from work – he will hate seeing Tasha daily.
 That woman will no longer be the curvaceous Tasha that he drooled over and approached five years ago, she’ll no longer be the beautiful Tasha that he bragged about and introduced to all cousins and to everybody he met in town.
-Kapenda will miss the party queen that everybody talked about in school then, he’ll miss the Miss Nairobi Campus that scooped all beauty pageant trophies.
-He’ll miss the Tasha who danced and twirled on so many dance floors in school then, he’ll so much love to see the beautiful Tasha he just used to meet on the way wearing all kinds of makeup, not the plain face Tasha that he now wakes up next to each morning.
+Kapenda will miss the party queen that everybody talked about in school then, he’ll miss the Miss Nairobi Campus diva that scooped all beauty pageant trophies in school then.
+He’ll miss the Tasha who danced and twirled and drove men crazy on numerous podiums in school then.
 Nanii!
 Are we communicating?
 Are we?

-This Tasha will just not be the one described above.
-We are talking about Tasha the woman, not Tasha the campus diva who used to teach other girls how to smoke sheesha.
-This Tasha will now be the most boring woman that Kapenda ever encountered.
+Tasha will no longer be the diva described above.
+We are talking about Tasha, now the mother of two, not Tasha the campus diva who used to teach other girls how to smoke sheesha.
+Five years down the line, Tasha will now be the most boring woman that Kapenda ever encountered.